-Soybean crush volumes in the first quarter of 2024 were 18.5% higher compared to the first quarter of the previous year.
-The significant increase can be attributed primarily to the team's proactive purchasing of soybean volumes in advance, which allowed for enhanced operational capacity and increased efficiency, played a crucial role in achieving record breaking gross margins.
-Ceres' operations and commercial teams have implemented operational efficiencies at the Jordan crush plant to maintain the trajectory of higher volumes while maintaining higher product yields and effective trading and positioning to service our important customers.
+Soybean crush volumes in the second quarter of 2024 were 19.2% higher, compared to the second quarter of the previous year.
+The significant increase was attributed primarily to the team's proactive purchasing of soybean volumes in advance, which allowed for enhanced operational capacity and increased efficiency.
+Ceres' operations and commercial teams have implemented operational efficiencies at the Jordan crush plant to maintain the trajectory of higher volumes, while maintaining elevated product yields and effective trading and positioning to service our important customers.

-Moving forward, local crush margins should remain adequate.
-With Manitoba's soybean crop production meeting the season's expectations with average yields, a record Brazilian soybean crop, and lower soybean import volumes from China, local soybean supply will be elevated.
+Moving forward, the Corporation forecasts adequate local crush margins.
+Local soybean supply remains elevated due to a better than average soybean crop production in Manitoba and will face less export competition due to a record South American soybean crop, and lower volumes of soybean imports from China.
 Combined with Ceres' ability to source local beans, these market conditions should enable Ceres' plant to continue to crush at high capacity and realize adequate margins.
-The Corporation expects that product demand will continue to increase for soybean oil, as renewable diesel capacity in the US continues to ramp up, and for soy meal we continue to see solid local demand.
+The Corporation expects that product demand will continue to gradually increase for soybean oil as renewable diesel capacity in the US continues to ramp up, and for soy meal we continue to see solid local feed demand.

-On June 24, 2022, the Corporation announced that it had suspended its previously announced the Crush Project.
-The Corporation continues to discuss with interested parties to explore avenues of partnership and will provide updates if and when material progress is made.
+On June 24, 2022, the Corporation announced that it had suspended its previously announced Crush Project.
+The Corporation continues to discuss with interested parties to explore avenues of partnership and will provide updates to the extent that material progress is made.

-On July 1, 2023, the Corporation entered into agreements with Sevita International ("Sevita") and Horizon Seeds Canada, Inc. ("Horizon"), respectively, to mutually terminate distribution agreements - with Sevita (for soybeans) and with Horizon (for corn).
+On July 1, 2023, the Corporation entered into agreements with Sevita International ("Sevita") and Horizon Seeds Canada, Inc. ("Horizon"), respectively, to mutually terminate distribution agreements with Sevita (for soybeans) and with Horizon (for corn).
 The decision to exit seed production and distribution was made to enable Ceres to focus more strategically on its core strengths.
 Through Delmar's retail network, the Corporation has continued to collaborate with Sevita and Horizon to deliver seed genetics for Manitoba soybean and corn growers.
 The Corporation maintained its retail soybean and corn seed locations in Beausejour, Jordan, and Gladstone, with the Beausejour facility continuing to retail crop protection products.